ianthehenry/effing.js/README.md

 ### `concat :: Function... -> Function`

 Given a list of functions, returns a function that invokes each of them in order with the same arguments and context.

+### `choke :: (Number, Function) -> Function`

+Given a number and a function, returns a function that will call the provided function with, at maximum, the specified number of arguments.

+For example:

+    f.choke(1, console.log)("hello", "world")

+Will only print out `hello`, because it is "choked" to a single argument.

+This is useful for times when JavaScript passes additional arguments that you don't want.
+For example, you can use it to avoid a classic JS gotcha:

+    var nums = ['10', '20', '30', '40', '50', '60', '70', '80', '90', '100'];
+    nums.map(parseInt) // [10, NaN, NaN, NaN, NaN, NaN, NaN, NaN, NaN, 81]
+    nums.map(f.choke(parseInt, 1)) // [10, 20, 30, 40, 50, 60, 70, 80, 90, 100]

+Note that you should still explicitly specify the radix, to avoid [the *other* `parseInt` gotcha](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt#Octal_interpretations_with_no_radix).

 ### `negate :: Function -> Function`